-We have stressed to the local senior management of Yuchai the importance of observing and complying with the approval process that has been set in place.
-To better co-ordinate this, we have since seconded our Chief Operating Officer to be based in Yulin where he is concurrently also the Deputy Chairman of Yuchai.
-He and the team in Yuchai will continue to work with the local management to improve monitoring controls and strengthen the approval and authorisation process so that such isolated instances of the past do not recur.
+We stressed to the senior management of Yuchai the importance of observing and complying with the approval process that are in place.
+To better co-ordinate this, we seconded our Chief Operating Officer in early 2008 to be based in Yulin where he was concurrently also the Deputy Chairman of Yuchai.
+He and the team in Yuchai had been working to improve monitoring controls and strengthen the approval and authorisation process.
+The Chief Operating Officer resigned from our Company in May 2009.
+We have now recruited a new President who will officially take up his appointment in August 2009.
+He is expected to continue these efforts.

-We and Yuchai plan to review and improve on existing authorization and approval policies and procedures and ensure that they are clearly communicated to all employees of both our Company and Yuchai and also ensure that they are followed.
+We and Yuchai improved existing authorization and approval policies and procedures, clearly communicating to all employees of both our Company and Yuchai the need to follow them.

-We will also review and improve the contract approval process for routine purchase of inventory, equipment and other capital expenditure requirements of Yuchai which involves the participation of our seconded staff in some cases as part of the authorisation cycle.
-This will greatly strengthen our control over any material expenditures.
+We also improved the contract approval process for routine purchase of inventory, equipment and other capital expenditure requirements of Yuchai which involves the participation of our seconded staff in some cases as part of the authorisation cycle.
+This greatly strengthened our controls over any material expenditure.